-Alabama lawmakers open impeachment hearings against governor
+Alabama governor reportedly will resign, as impeachment hearings open

 An investigative report prepared for the House Judiciary Committee and released last week said Bentley encouraged an “atmosphere of intimidation” to keep the story under wraps and directed law enforcement officers to track down and seize the recordings.
 The report portrayed the governor as paranoid and obsessed with trying to keep the relationship secret.

-The committee on Monday opened what is expected to be days of hearings, culminating in a vote on whether to recommend Bentley’s impeachment.
-An impeachment motion would then be put to a vote of the full House.
+The committee on Monday started what was expected to be days of hearings.

-If the House impeaches Bentley, he will automatically be removed from his duties and can only be returned to office if acquitted in a trial in the Alabama Senate.

-Bentley lawyer Ross Garber has argued that impeachment should be reserved for only the “most grave misconduct,” noting that only two U.S. governors have been impeached since 1929, and both were indicted for serious felonies.
+Bentley lawyer Ross Garber had argued that impeachment should be reserved for only the “most grave misconduct,” noting that only two U.S. governors have been impeached since 1929, and both were indicted for serious felonies.

 “It is not unusual for elected officials to have ethics and campaign finance issues.
 In fact, many governors face these things.
 It is very rare, though, for legislators to try to leverage those issues to impeach a governor.
 In fact, it is simply not done,” Garber told The Associated Press in an email.